Personal-Code-Practice/simple-vue-moby-dick/README.md

-# SIMPLE VUEJS MOBY DICK APPLICATION
+# VueJS Moby Dick Text Sort Application
 The purpose of this project is to open and read txt files in JavaScript/Vue.js, and modify the imported txt object.
 Specifically, the goal is to create a list of the top 100 most frequently occurring words, excluding stop words, paired with the count occurrence of the word in the text of Moby Dick.

 ## Usage and Installation